CanCanCommunity/cancancan/docs/Model-Adapter.md

 end
 ```

-You would have to replace the dependencies with dependencies that fit your custom adapter.
+You would have to replace the dependencies with ones that fit your custom adapter.

 After creating your dependency definition run